aatuh/recsys/docs/rules_runbook.md

   3. Use `/v1/audit/decisions` (with `include_reasons=true` in the original
      request) to inspect the stored trace – the policy summary and rule effects are persisted.
-  4. Re-run the scenario suite (especially S3/S5/S8/S9) against the environment to confirm fixes.
+  4. Re-run the scenario suite (especially the segmentation, pin/boost, and exposure-focused flows) against the environment to confirm fixes.

 - **If zero-effect persists**